01 / 01

 ENTSO-E

-Day-ahead prices, generation, load and cross-border flows for every EU bidding zone.
+Day-ahead prices, generation, load and cross-border flows for every EU bidding zone — plus a one-time frozen 5-year history (2021–2025) behind the trend views.

 NESO